enketo/blog/_posts/2015-05-19-install-enketo.md

 The configuration file is located at _~/enketo-express/config/config.json_.
 Restore this file by copying it and restarting Enketo.

-Other files to perhaps consider backing up: NGINX configuration, custom scripts, other app configuration files, and the letsencrypt configuration.
+Other files to perhaps consider backing up: logs (if enabled), NGINX configuration, custom scripts, other app configuration files, and the letsencrypt configuration.

 ### 17. Update Enketo to the latest version